 In the case of sub-grants, the maximum amount of financial support may exceed EUR 60 000, where achieving the objectives of the action would otherwise be impossible or overly difficult.
-As a general rule, financial support to third parties should not exceed EUR 500 000 per year.
+As a general rule, financial support to third parties should not exceed EUR 4,000,000 per recipient for a GA with a duration of two-years, and EUR 6,000,000 per recipient for a GA with a duration of three-years.